adityamohta/eCommerce/README.md

 # eCommerce
-An open source eCommerce build with Django.
+An open source eCommerce Website build with Django.